How to climb up and watch the sunrise at Borobudur (2024)

 Borobudur is the most visited attraction in all of Indonesia.
 It’s spectacular and is the biggest Buddhist temple in the entire world!

-Here I give you up-to-date, checked on-site, reliable information about visiting Borobudur in 2024, including climbing up the temple and the best spots for the sunrise.
+So here is up-to-date, checked on-site, reliable information about visiting Borobudur in 2024, including climbing up the temple and the best spots for the sunrise.

 Borobudur is part of my extensive 14-day Java Backpacking Itinerary.